Toronto: Professional sports

 The 2016 American League Wild Card Game played at Rogers Centre.
 The Toronto Blue Jays use the stadium.

 Toronto is home to the Toronto Maple Leafs, one of the NHL's Original Six clubs, and has also served as home to the Hockey Hall of Fame since 1958.
 The city had a rich history of hockey championships.
 Along with the Maple Leafs' 13 Stanley Cup titles, the Toronto Marlboros and St. Michael's College School-based Ontario Hockey League teams, combined, have won a record 12 Memorial Cup titles.
 The Toronto Marlies of the American Hockey League also play in Toronto at Coca-Cola Coliseum and are the farm team for the Maple Leafs.
 The Toronto Six, the first Canadian franchise in the National Women's Hockey League, began play with the 2020–21 season.
 However, the National Women's Hockey League folded.
 Its successor, the Professional Women's Hockey League, has the Toronto Sceptres.

 The city is home to the Toronto Blue Jays MLB baseball team.
-The team has won two World Series titles (1992, 1993), though they lost the 2025 World Series.
+The team has won two World Series titles (1992, 1993), though they lost the 2025 World Series in seven games.
 The Blue Jays play their home games at the Rogers Centre in the downtown core.
 Toronto has a long history of minor-league professional baseball dating back to the 1800s, culminating in the Toronto Maple Leafs baseball team, whose owner first proposed an MLB team for Toronto.

 The Toronto Raptors basketball team entered the NBA in 1995 and has since earned eleven playoff spots and five Atlantic Division titles in 24 seasons.
-They won their first NBA title in 2019.
+They won their first NBA title in 2019, subsequently celebrating with the championship parade.
 The Raptors are the only NBA team with their own television channel, NBA TV Canada.
 They play their home games at Scotiabank Arena, which is shared with the Maple Leafs.
 In 2016, Toronto hosted the 65th NBA All-Star game, the first to be held outside the United States.
-The Toronto Tempo of the WNBA will begin play in 2026.
+The Toronto Tempo of the Women's National Basketball Association (WNBA) will begin play in 2026.

 Scotiabank Arena from Bremner Boulevard.
 The NBA's Toronto Raptors and the NHL's Toronto Maple Leafs play their home games at the arena.